redeclipse/docs/gameplay/Gameplay-Guide.md

-Red Eclipse features 5 playable game modes which can be further customized through mutators.
+Red Eclipse features 5 playable game modes which can be further customised through mutators.
 Along with the cooperative map editor and a demo viewer to playback previously recorded matches.

 ### Basic Gameplay
 Default gameplay consists of two teams placed within the level which compete against each other to score the most points within the set time limit.